Adjam93/threejs-model-viewer/README.md

 - View model in wireframe model and model+wireframe mode
 - Apply phong shading mode and increase/decrease the shininess level
 - View model in x-ray
-- Apply glow outline to model and set the colour of the glow model
+- Apply glow outline pass to the model and set the edge colour of the glow
 - Set background colour of the renderer or set selected image to be the background
 - Auto-rotate the model and adjust the rotation speed
 - Scale the model up and down